ClothingStoreFranchise/deploy/README.md

-# deploy
+# Settings
-Deploy scripts for local and production enviroment.
+Setings and deploy scripts for local and production enviroment.